abpubli/dot-plugin/README.md

 2. Use the view mode buttons (usually in the top-right corner of the editor panel) to switch between `Editor`, `Split` (Editor and Preview side-by-side), and `Preview` modes.
 3. The preview will update automatically as you modify the DOT file (or after a short delay).

-## Dependencies

-* Graph rendering is powered by the [graphviz-java](https://github.com/guru-nidi/graphviz-java) library.

 ## License

 Distributed under the Apache License.
 See `LICENSE` file for more information.